 - Under Feature Layer, on the Data tab, in the Design group, click Fields to open the Fields view for the layer.

-- Check the box in the Highlight column for any field to be added to the vector tiles upon tile creation.
+- Check the check box in the Highlight column for any field to be added to the vector tiles upon tile creation.